6 Surprising And Emotional Moments From Trump's State Of The Union Address

 When Trump released an initial guest list ahead of the State of the Union address, Venezuelan opposition leader Juan Guaidó was not on it.

-During his speech, though, he stressed his administration's efforts in "standing up for freedom" and declared that the U.S. joined with more than 50 other countries to oppose "the socialist dictator of Venezuela, Nicolás Maduro."
+During his speech, though, Trump stressed his administration's efforts in "standing up for freedom" and declared that the U.S. joined with more than 50 other countries to oppose "the socialist dictator of Venezuela, Nicolás Maduro."

 Then the president pointed to Guaidó, who was sitting in the first lady's box.
 The announcement sparked a standing ovation, including from the House speaker.
 Trump called him "a very brave man who carries with him the hopes, dreams and aspirations of all Venezuelans."

-He then said to him: "Please take this message back that all Americans are united with the Venezuelan people in their righteous struggle for freedom."
+He then said to Guaidó: "Please take this message back that all Americans are united with the Venezuelan people in their righteous struggle for freedom."

 Maduro remains in power in Venezuela, and the appearance of Guaidó comes as he attempts to increase pressure on the authoritarian government in the country to relinquish power.